 What is a Rosé Spritz?

 The first thing that pops into my head when I think of a spritz is the mother of all spritzes- the Aperol Spritz.
 It's both sweet and bitter tasting in the best way possible, usually containing a combination of Aperol, Prosecco, seltzer, and an orange peel garnish.

-Today's spritz recipe uses homemade rosemary infused vodka as the liquor, sparkling rosé as the sparkling wine, seltzer, and lemon as the garnish.
+This spritz recipe uses homemade rosemary infused vodka as the liquor, sparkling rosé as the sparkling wine, seltzer, and lemon and rosemary as the garnish.

 Rosemary Infused Vodka

 Rosemary is a potent herb that quickly imparts its flavor onto other ingredients.
 Therefore, this rosemary infused vodka requires just 30 minutes of infusion prior to making the cocktail.

 Simply nestle a couple sprigs of rosemary into a jar filled with vodka, and put it int he refrigerator for a half hour so it stays cold while it infuses.
 This rosé spritz, or any spritz, should be cold!